 Himalayan Rivers of Nepal

-The river system of Nepal is dived into three categories in accordance with their origins.
-The first category is based on three main rivers, Koshi, Gandaki and Karnali which are originated from glaciers and snow-fed lakes.
-Koshi River System is composition of the Tamor, Arun, Dudhkoshi, Likhu, Tamakoshi, Sunkoshi and Indravati rivers.
-Among them Arun and Sunkoshi is originated in Tibet.
-The "Saptakoshi" swollen with the waters of the seven rivers finally merges into the Ganges.
-Similarly the Gandaki River System from the central part of Nepal is composed with Kaligandaki, Budhigandaki, Marshyangdi, Madi Trishuli, Daraundi and Seti,rivers.
-When all the rivers in this system join at Devghat and then it is called the Narayani that goes on to meet the Ganges.
-The Karnali River System in western Nepal consists of the Humla Karnali, Mugu Karnali, Seti and Bheri rivers and is the longest river system in the country.
+The rivers of Nepal can be divided into three categories based on their origins.
+The first category includes the Koshi, Gandaki, and Karnali rivers, which are fed by glaciers and snow-fed lakes.
+The Koshi River system is made up of the Tamor, Arun, Dudhkoshi, Likhu, Tamakoshi, Sunkoshi, and Indravati rivers, with the Arun and Sunkoshi originating in Tibet.
+These rivers come together to form the Saptakoshi, which eventually flows into the Ganges.
+The Gandaki River system, located in the central part of Nepal, is composed of the Kaligandaki, Budhigandaki, Marshyangdi, Madi Trishuli, Daraundi, and Seti rivers.
+When all of these rivers meet at Devghat, they are known as the Narayani, which eventually flows into the Ganges.
+The Karnali River system, in western Nepal, consists of the Humla Karnali, Mugu Karnali, Seti, and Bheri rivers and is the longest river system in the country.
 The Humla Karnali, which rises in Tibet, is the main tributary.
-After entering India, this river assumes the name Gogra.
-The second category is based on the rivers originated in the Mahabharat range and it contains rivers like the Mechi, Mahakali, Bagmati, Kamala, Rapti, etc. The Bagmati, which rises at Bagdwar and drains out through the Chobhar gorge, is the principal river of the Katmandu Valley.
-Streams and rivulets originating mostly from the Chure hills make up the third category; these rivers rely on monsoon rains and are otherwise dry.
+After entering India, this river is called the Gogra.

-The rapid of Nepalese rivers are based on season.
-Every year, after the heavy monsoon the water swell, changing the flow of the rivers and the nature of the rapids.
-New rapids are created; others become more difficult and some simply impossible to navigate.
-We are constantly monitoring changes in the rivers and their rapids, so that we can always ensure the safety of our clients and plan expeditions with the great care.
+The rapids of Nepalese rivers vary according to the season.
+After the heavy monsoons, the water levels rise and change the flow and character of the rapids.
+Some rapids become more difficult or even impossible to navigate, while others are created.
+We constantly monitor changes in the rivers and their rapids to ensure the safety of our clients and carefully plan our expeditions.